eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ## Where I'm Skeptical

 As I said before, my biggest issue is the choose-one primary.
-If this system uses the choose-one primary, we will still be plagued by vote-splitting, spoilers, and won't be allowing a [nursery effect for broadly acceptable candidates](../ca-top-2/){:target="_blank"} (see this post for more details on all my issues with a choose-one jungle).
+If this system uses the choose-one primary, we will still be plagued by vote-splitting and spoilers, with no [nursery effect for broadly acceptable candidates](../ca-top-2/){:target="_blank"} (see this post for more details on all my issues with a choose-one jungle).

 Just increasing the number of candidates you take won't change the fundamental dynamics.
 Instead of the race being between *three* serious candidates and plagued by spoilers (as we have seen in the top 2 system), we will likely see the race expand to four serious candidates--split among the various internal factions of the two major parties--and likely even more spoilers <d-cite key="cox1994sntv"></d-cite>.